Toronto Transit Commission fares: Concessionary fares

 In 2019, the TTC revised its description of "youth" and "student" for the purpose of fare pricing.
 Until early 2019, the TTC described a person aged 13–19 as a "student".
-By mid-2019, the TTC described such a person as a "youth" (although the concessionary tickets and the fare vending machines on TTC streetcars still refers to such persons as "student"), and used the word "student" in the context of a post-secondary student, who could be older than 19.
+By mid-2019, the TTC described such a person as a "youth" and used the word "student" in the context of a post-secondary student, who could be older than 19.

 Presto

-The TTC supports two types of Presto fare media: the Presto card and the Presto ticket.
-Both process fares and transfers by means of tapping the Presto media on Presto readers, which are located on buses, on streetcars, and at subway entrances.
+The TTC supports three types of Presto fare media: the Presto card, Presto ticket and open payment methods by contactless credit and debit cards.
+All of these process fares and transfers by means of tapping the Presto media on Presto readers, which are located on buses, on streetcars, and at subway entrances.

 The TTC pays Metrolinx a 5.25-percent commission on fare revenue from Presto use.
 The TTC estimates the total commission paid for 2019 to be $50 million.
 The Presto contract between the TTC and Metrolinx went into effect in 2012 and expires in 2027, after which the TTC is free to switch to another fare system.
 The TTC adopted Presto in 2012 due to provincial pressure, including the threat of reduced provincial funding to the TTC.

 Presto card

-The Presto card is a stored-value smartcard that can be used on the TTC, along with GO Transit, Union Pearson Express and eight other transit service providers across the Greater Toronto and Hamilton Area as well as on OC Transpo in Ottawa (similar to the OPUS card used in the Greater Montreal area and Quebec City and the Compass Card used in the Metro Vancouver area).
+The Presto card is a stored-value smartcard that can be used on the TTC, along with GO Transit, Union Pearson Express and eight other transit service providers across the Greater Toronto and Hamilton Area as well as on OC Transpo in Ottawa (similar to the Opus card used in the Greater Montreal area and Quebec City and the Compass Card used in the Metro Vancouver area).

-Using the Presto card on the TTC, a cardholder can pay adult single fares with the option of lower concessionary fares for senior, Fair Pass, post-secondary student, youth, or child riders.
+Using the Presto card on the TTC, a cardholder can pay adult single fares by default with the option of lower concessionary fares for senior, Fair Pass, post-secondary student, youth, or child riders.
 (Even though children ride free, a child Presto card allows the child to pass through the fare gates at unstaffed subway station entrances.)

 The Presto card can be optionally loaded with a TTC monthly pass which provides unlimited travel across the TTC network for the corresponding month selected.
 There is also concessionary pricing available for eligible senior, Fair Pass, post-secondary student, or youth riders.
 The 12-month pass is a commitment by an adult, senior or youth Presto cardholder to purchase 12 consecutive monthly passes, and receive a discounted monthly price for each pass.
 Presto cardholders can add a monthly pass to their Presto card during the last twelve days of the previous month and the first eight days of the new month.

 When using a Presto card to pay a single fare, a two-hour transfer is automatically recorded.
 From the time of initial tap-on, the transfer is valid for two hours, during which passengers can enter and exit TTC vehicles or subway stations and change direction of travel repeatedly without having to pay any additional fare.